afiore/gexf.rb/README.md

 # Gexf.rb

-A Ruby library for reading, writing, and manipulating graphs expressed in the [GEXF](http://gexf.net) format.
+A Ruby library for generating, parsing, and serializing graphs expressed in the [GEXF](http://gexf.net) format.
-Currently, this project implements only a subset of the GEXF specs: namely, the definition of a basic graph topology, and the association of data attributes to nodes and edges.
-I will possibly implement the rest of the specification (i.e. dynamics, hyrarchy, and Phylogeny) later, as I consolidate the code.
+Currently, this project implements only a subset of the GEXF specification: the definition of a basic graph topology, and the association of data attributes to nodes and edges.
+I will possibly implement the rest of the specification later on (i.e. dynamics, hyrarchy, and Phylogeny), as I consolidate the code.

 ## Installation